ghc/ghc/docs/users_guide/separate_compilation.rst

 GHC calculates a fingerprint (in fact an MD5 hash) of each interface file, and of each declaration within the interface file.
 It also keeps in every interface file a list of the fingerprints of everything it used when it last compiled the file.
-If the source file's modification date is earlier than the ``.o`` file's date (i.e. the source hasn't changed since the file was last compiled), and the recompilation checking is on, GHC will be clever.
+If the MD5 hash of the source file stored in the ``.hi`` file hasn't changed, the ``.o`` file's modification date is greater than or equal to that of the ``.hi`` file, and the recompilation checking is on, GHC will be clever.
 It compares the fingerprints on the things it needs this time with the fingerprints on the things it needed last time (gleaned from the interface file of the module being compiled); if they are all the same it stops compiling early in the process saying “Compilation IS NOT required”.
 What a beautiful sight!

 You can read about :ghc-wiki:`how all this works <commentary/compiler/recompilation-avoidance>` in the GHC commentary.